Discovering Learning-Friendly Generation Orders for Sequential Computation: Details on experimental settings

-This section provides concrete examples for the four tasks introduced in~\cref{sec:order-sensitive-tasks}. \cref{tab:dataset_samples} summarizes the correspondence between the input $X$ and the target $Y$, with every $Y$ given in the forward—that is, learning-friendly—order.
-For the \textsc{Prod} task only, the input consists of two integers, $a$ and $b$.
+We present representative samples for the seven order-sensitive tasks described in \cref{sec:order-sensitive-tasks}. \Cref{tab:dataset_samples} summarizes the correspondence between the input $X$ and the target $Y$, where $Y$ represents the sequence in the forward (learning-friendly) order.
+Note that for the \textsc{Prod} task, the input consists of two integers $a$ and $b$.
 For the \textsc{MLP} task, we use